-In Acts 17, Paul was preaching on Mars Hill near the famous Acropolis of Athens where the great temples were located.
+In Acts 17, Paul was preaching on Mars Hill near the famous Acropolis of Athens (see illustration on next page) where the great temples were located.
 On the Acropolis was the Parthenon, which was dedicated to Athena.
-A 70-foot statue of Athena could be seen by ships in the city's harbor six miles away..
+A 70-foot statue of Athena could be seen by ships in the city's harbor six miles away.